cdepillabout/evil-nix/README.md

 > long-time Nix user, you're recommended to just jump directly to the technical
 > explanation in the following section.

-The Nix ecosystem is comprised of [quite a few different things]():
+The Nix ecosystem is comprised of [quite a few different things](https://www.haskellforall.com/2022/08/stop-calling-everything-nix.html):

 -   Nix is a build tool and system daemon, somewhat similar to `docker build` and `dockerd`.

--   Nix is also a programming language, similar to the language used to write `Dockerfile`s (although Nix is more powerful and more composable)
+-   Nix is also a programming language, roughly comparable to the language used to write `Dockerfile`s (although Nix is more powerful and composable)

 -   There is a large set of packages defined using the Nix language, called [Nixpkgs](https://github.com/NixOS/nixpkgs).
 Nixpkgs is somewhat similar to the Debian or Arch Linux package sets.
-Although, because of Nix's programability and composability, Nixpkgs feels much more flexible than other Linux distro's package sets.
+Because of Nix's programability and composability, Nixpkgs feels much more flexible than other Linux distro's package sets.